mac389/toxicology-ontology/README.md

 # toxicology-ontology
 The **purpose** of this web page is to provide a common access point for the development of the toxicologic ontology.

-Here is the current version of the ontology.
+1. Our first task is to translate the most recent edition of Goldfrank's _Toxicological Emergencies_ into an ontology.
+Ontologizing this canonical textbook will help identify and prioritize the objects and relations that the Toxicologic Ontology needs.
+2. We are, in parallel, creating a graphical user interface (GUI) to help crowdsource ontology development.

 ### Quickstart
+1. Download the ontology in OWL format. (placeholder)
+2. Link to GUI. (placeholder)

 ### Dependencies